Network Connection

 a companion mobile app on the same network.

-Students living on campus are able to connect their game consoles and media streaming
+Students on campus can connect game consoles and media streaming devices using Stockton's

 Playstation Consoles